 The Malaysian banking system is well established.
-Although opening a bank account can be complicated for foreigners, particularly if they don't have the correct visa or work permit, once they have opened an account, banking in Malaysia can be easy and hassle free for expats.
+Opening a bank account can be complicated for foreigners, particularly if they don't have the correct visa or work permit.
+But, once expats have an account, banking in Malaysia can be easy and hassle-free.

 Money in Malaysia

-The currency in Malaysia is the Malaysian Ringgit (MYR), divided into 100 sen (cents).
+The currency in Malaysia is the Malaysian Ringgit (MYR), which is divided into 100 sen (cents).

 Notes: 1 MYR, 5 MYR, 10 MYR, 20 MYR, 50 MYR and 100 MYR

 Coins: 5 sen, 10 sen, 20 sen and 50 sen

 Banking in Malaysia